 Biodiversity is the variety of life on the planet: ecosystems, species and variation within species.
-Ecosystems provide us with services including food, water quality, carbon capture, flood management, energy and enjoyment.
+Ecosystems, including the soils which support them, provide us with services including food, water quality, carbon capture, flood management, energy and enjoyment.
 Species are key components of these ecosystems, with their genetic composition and functioning giving the resilience they need to adapt to climate change, pollution and new pests and pathogens.
 As well as being important in its own right, biodiversity has important social dimensions, contributing positively to our mental and physical wellbeing.